Updated June 8, 2023

 Save the test event and click on Test.
 You will see the execution results of your function.

-- Request ID – Each request to your function has a unique request id.
-These are used by Amazon to track requests and generate your billing information.
+- Request ID: Each request to your function has a unique request-id.
+Amazon uses these to track requests and generate your billing information.

-- Function Logs – The most insightful part of AWS Lambda.
-These are detailed logs that specify the start and end of execution of your function.
-Unlike debugging in usual IDEs, AWS Lambda relies heavily on logs for debugging purpose.
-They are stored in CloudWatch for future references as well.
+- Function Logs: The most insightful part of AWS Lambda.
+These detailed logs specify the start and end of the execution of your function.
+Unlike debugging in usual IDEs, it relies heavily on logs for debugging purposes.
+CloudWatch stores them for future reference as well.

 Congratulations!
 You have successfully created a Lambda function.
 But wait, we haven’t invoked it yet.
-We just tested it from our own environment.
-Let’s invoke it from the outside world.
+We just tested it from our environment.
+So let’s invoke it from the outside world.